pryorlindsey-creator/SpecialEdTracker/replit.md

 Preferred communication style: Simple, everyday language.

 Primary test student: User consistently works with Student 1 (ID: 5) which has 2 goals ("Literacy" and "Behavior") for testing and data entry.
-Currently has 7 data points for Literacy goal with confirmed data persistence.
+Currently has 6 data points total with confirmed data persistence.
+All students now properly belong to user 4201332 for clean ownership during development.

 ## Recent Changes